Veridu-com/morpheus/Operations.md

     * `ACCESS_KEY`: access key for using the Amazon Rekognition service.
     * `SECRET`: secret for using the Amazon Rekognition service.

+* You will also need to set an environment variable named `GOOGLE_APPLICATION_CREDENTIALS` that points to the Google Cloud Vision credentials file, as explained in the Setup manual.

 # Running the project

 * Set the `SPRING_APPLICATION_JSON` environment variable, as explained in the [Configuration](#configuration) section.